 ERSI Recycling recycles both PCB and Non PCB ballasts.

 Ballasts come in all shapes, sizes and weights.
 Fluorescent lights use either a PCB or Non PCB ballast.
 Their function is to maintain a constant current through the electrical system and they are normally mounted on the light fixture between the fluorescent tubes and are protected by a metal cover plate.
+Ballast may have some written notification to indicate that they are non PCB ballasts.
+In the absence of any written indication consider the ballast PCB especially if Manufactures prior to 1979.
+You should find an impression on the back of the ballast with the two digit date of manufacturing.

 Lamps/Ballasts We Recycle